 - Meta descriptions are not a ranking factor.
 Yes, they can impact your click through rate, but you should first put your efforts toward ranking factors—because if you aren’t ranking well nobody will see your meta description anyway.

-- This updated snippet length may not stick.
+- This updated meta description length may not stick.
 Google has changed their mind before, so they could very well go back to the shorter lengths in a few months.

 What About New Content?

 When creating new content, we think that you may as well implement the longer character count.
-If Google uses your extended snippet, you can increase your presence on the SERPs and boost your click through rate, and if they don’t, you are no worse off.
+If Google uses your extended meta description, you can increase your presence on the SERPs and boost your click through rate, and if they don’t, you are no worse off.

-Also, just a side note, while leaving the meta description blank and letting Google have full control over choosing a snippet from the page itself is also an option, it is risky.
-The snippets chosen are not always the best for CTR.
+Also, just a side note, while leaving the meta description blank and letting Google have full control over choosing a meta description from the page itself is also an option, it is risky.
+The meta descriptions chosen are not always the best for CTR.
 With your own meta description, you at least have a chance of optimizing the content to attract clicks.

 Other Important Lengths to Know

 While we are talking about the proper lengths for SEO, let’s review a couple more:

 - Meta Title – The sweet spot for the meta title is between 60 and 70 characters.
 If you do any more than this, the reader won’t see your entire title, and if you do much less, you might not give the reader enough of a reason to click.

 - Blog Post – When it comes to organic SEO, your content is crucial.
 You need to have quality, informative content that is well written, and it needs to be long enough to offer value to the reader.
 Google prefers blogs that contain around 2,000 words, but make sure you still make them easy to skim with bullet points and subheads.